CNAM-A1-Pacman/PacMan-Documents/diagrams/README.md

 1. MainMenuUI triggers StartGame
 2. GameManager resets ScoreManager
-3. LevelManager loads level data
+3. LevelManager loads level data and LevelConfig
-4. LevelManager creates grid and pellets
+4. LevelManager creates grid, walls, and pellets
-5. Spawn Pac-Man with components
+5. Spawn Pac-Man with components (InputReader/PacManAI, PhysicsMovement)
+6. Apply speed multiplier from LevelConfig to Pac-Man
-6. Spawn all ghosts with AI
+7. Spawn all ghosts with GhostAI and PhysicsMovement
+8. Apply speed multiplier from LevelConfig to ghosts
-7. Set game state to Playing
+9. Set game state to Playing
-8. Update UI
+10. Update UI

 ---